mxagar/cicd_guide/gitlab_ci_cd_howto.md

 And then, we scale up in complexity adding all stages...

 AWS services are used in the example; cloud services are great because:

 - we have virtual servers maintained by the provider
 - we can scale up/down as we need

 The service AWS Elastic Beanstalk is used in the course; this accomplishes a serverless approach to deploying applications: we just let it run there and do not have to care about the configuration (it can handle many language-specific tools) of the machine or its characteristics (RAM, CPU, etc.) - that's what serverless means: the server disappears for the developer.

-Amozon S3 (a kind of Dropbox) is used to upload our artifacts, which are then passed to AWS Elastic Beanstalk.
+Amazon S3 (a kind of Dropbox) is used to upload our artifacts, which are then passed to AWS Elastic Beanstalk.
 For the upload an AWS-CLI tool is used, which can be accessed as a docker image/container employed in a job.
 For the configuration, Gitlab variables are used to store AWS tokens.

 **Static code analysis** is also employed in a dedicated job.
 That is achieved with PMD, which works for Java.